-The Organ Historical Society is seeking proposals to host conventions in 2022 and 2023, and we would love to come visit!
+The Organ Historical Society is seeking proposals to host conventions in the future, and we would love to come visit!
 If you’ve ever wanted to show off the organs in your area to the rest of the OHS membership, this is a great opportunity.
 As a first step, please contact the CEO, Ed McCall to start a conversation about the possibility of hosting.
 After this, an initial proposal will need to have a preliminary list of organs to visit and a preliminary itinerary, as well as a list of people who would be willing to serve on a convention committee.
 For complete information on hosting a convention, please download the convention guidelines here:

 The OHS Mission Statement